delfick/harpoon/README.rst

 make_pushable
   Makes all the pushable images and their dependencies

+pull
+  Takes in an --image option, and pulls in the corresponding image.
+  (Only if it has a image_index option)

+pull_all
+  Pulls in all the images in layered order

 push
   Takes in an --image option, creates your specified image and pushes it